mborgbrant/hallifornia-font/README.md

 # Hallifornia Font
 A free symbol font builded with a gulp script.
+The generated font and the generated demo page can be found [here](http://www.hallifornia-font.com).

 ## Installation
 `> npm install`